dimagi/commcare-hq/docs/patient.rst

 demographic info
 ================
-it provides a link to cloudcare forms for dot, patient info and bloodwork there is also a custom form workflow for modifying demographics.
+It provides a link to cloudcare forms for dot, patient info and bloodwork there is also a custom form workflow for modifying demographics.
 This submits a custom made xform to update patient level information in the case.

 submissions
 ===========
-custom list using knockout showing submissions for the given patient. this is elasticsearch backed
+Custom list using knockout showing submissions for the given patient. this is elasticsearch backed

 schedule
 ========
-knockout based view of viewing/adding/removing scheduled visits for a given patient.
+Knockout based view of viewing/adding/removing scheduled visits for a given patient.

-it's a weekly/daily view of allowing a patient to see  "what chws are supposed to visit me which day of the week"
+It's a weekly/daily view of allowing a patient to see  "what chws are supposed to visit me which day of the week"

 This is used for how to compute chw visitations.